drone/drone-kaniko/README.md

 Drone kaniko plugin uses [kaniko](https://github.com/GoogleContainerTools/kaniko) to build and publish Docker images to a container registry.

+Plugin images are published with 1.6.0 as well as 1.8.1 kaniko version from 1.5.1 release tag. `plugins/kaniko:<release-tag>` uses 1.6.0 version while `plugins/kaniko:<release-tag>-kaniko1.8.1` uses 1.8.1 version.
+Similar convention is used for plugins/kaniko-ecr & plugins/kaniko-gcr images as well.

 ## Build

 Build the binaries with the following commands: